i96751414/script.flix.magneto/README.md

 # script.flix.magneto

 A [Flix](https://github.com/i96751414/plugin.video.flix) provider which uses [Torrest](https://github.com/i96751414/plugin.video.torrest) as backend for playing magnets.
-It consists of a very clean implementation of an abstract scraper which is intended to work against many sites as possible.
+It consists of a very clean implementation of an abstract scraper which is intended to work against as many sites as possible.

 ## Features